 “Libraries are not made, they grow.”

-There are many ways to help the library continue to grow:
+There are many ways that you can help the library continue to grow!

-Books can be chosen in subject areas of special interest for remembering the honoree.
-The person or special occasion is recognized on a book plate installed inside the front cover.
-A memorial card is sent to a person of your choice to provide the information on your memorial purchase.
-Your memorial book is then put into the general collection for all our area residents to use and enjoy.
+Materials can be chosen in subject areas of special interest for remembering the honoree.
+The person or special occasion is recognized on a book plate installed inside the front cover, and a memorial card is sent to the person of your choice.
+Materials are then put into the general collection for all library patrons to use and enjoy.

 Funds may be left to the library for a variety of purposes.
 You can allow the Library Board to use the funds as they see fit, or you can create a bequest for a specific purpose.